Yup-io/yup_docs/docs/feed.md

 # Feed

-The Feed is a culmination of the internet's best content carefully curated to fit your mood or topic.
+The Feed is a culmination of the internet’s best content curated to fit a mood or topic.
 It includes embedded media such as tweets, YouTube videos, SoundCloud songs, Subreddits, and many more.
 Currently, there are 5 feeds that you can choose from.
-Soon users will be able to customize their own feeds based on specific accounts, circles, or topics.
+Soon users will be able to customize their feeds based on accounts, circles, or topics.

 <br>
 <img class="rounded-img" src="media/feed.png"></img>